An Adventure in Space and Time

-Synopsis
+Plot

-In 1963, Sydney Newman (Brian Cox) becomes the BBC's new Head of Drama.
-To plug a gap between the broadcasts of Grandstand and Juke Box Jury, he devises a new science-fiction series, to be titled "Doctor Who", which will cater to children and sports fans alike, and feature a central character who is an old man and a "doctor".
-Newman recruits a former production assistant Verity Lambert (Jessica Raine) to head the programme as its producer, despite the difficulties she faces from others in her new role.
-Lambert and Waris Hussein (Sacha Dhawan), the programme's director, recruit William Hartnell (David Bradley), typecasted for army roles, to portray The Doctor, despite his trepidation over how it will aid his acting career.
+Sydney Newman, the new BBC Head of Drama, devises a new science fiction programme titled Doctor Who to plug a gap between the broadcasts of Grandstand and Juke Box Jury.
+Newman's former production assistant Verity Lambert is recruited to produce the programme, but she faces pushback from others due to her inexperience.
+Lambert and director Waris Hussein convince actor William Hartnell, typecasted in military roles, to portray the eccentric lead character of the Doctor despite his trepidation over taking on a long-running series.

-Meanwhile, Lambert strengthens her assertiveness and secures a set piece for the programme for the interior of the TARDIS, the Doctor's spaceship.
+Lambert becomes more assertive and champions Doctor Who despite little faith from higher-ups at the BBC.
 Production of the pilot episode "An Unearthly Child" is beset by difficulties.
-Newman dislikes the end results and orders a re-shoot, including a request for Hartnell's character to be gentler and kinder on screen.
-Lambert and Hussein manage to complete the re-shoot in time for the pilot to be broadcast on its scheduled transmission date.
-Upon learning that the programme is to be cancelled, due to the diminished audience the pilot episode received in the wake of the assassination of John F. Kennedy, Lambert successfully appeals to Newman for it to be broadcast again before the second episode is transmitted and for the next serial to introduce monsters into Doctor Who, against Newman's beliefs.
-After The Daleks is broadcast, he admits he was mistaken upon seeing strong viewing figures.
+Newman dislikes the pilot and orders a re-shoot, including a request for Hartnell's character to be gentler and kinder on screen.
+Lambert and Hussein complete the re-shoot in time for the pilot to be broadcast on its scheduled transmission date, 23 November.
+However, the episode receives a diminished audience in the wake of the assassination of John F. Kennedy and executive Donald Baverstock asks Newman to cancel the programme.
+Lambert successfully appeals to Newman to allow her to produce the next serial, The Daleks, which will introduce "bug-eyed monsters" into Doctor Who against Newman's earlier protestations.
+The villainous Daleks are popular with children and Newman admits he was mistaken upon seeing strong viewing figures.

-Hartnell takes delight in his role, becoming attached to his character and the popularity it brings him with children.
-As the programme progresses, and both cast and crew change (including Lambert and Hussein), Hartnell's health begins to decline.
-Concerned over his failure to remember his lines, Newman agrees to his superior's request to replace Hartnell for a new actor, Patrick Troughton (Reece Shearsmith), for the next series.
-Hartnell agrees to leave, but breaks down upon telling his wife the news, stating "I don't want to go".
-As Hartnell prepares for his final scene in 1966, recalling how Doctor Who began and his involvement with it, he commends Troughton for being his successor before his first scene is filmed.
-As filming begins, Hartnell looks across the TARDIS console and sees a brief vision of another actor playing the Doctor decades later, (Note: Matt Smith (who played the Eleventh Doctor) in the original 2013 broadcast, Ncuti Gatwa (Fifteenth Doctor) in the 2023 rebroadcast) silently acknowledging his work.
+Hartnell takes delight in the role of the Doctor and the popularity it brings him with children.
+As the programme progresses, the supporting cast, as well as Lambert and Hussein, move on to other productions.
+Hartnell becomes agitated with the programme's changes; additionally his health begins to decline.
+Concerned over Hartnell's failure to remember his lines and his clashes with the production team, Newman decides to replace him with a new actor, Patrick Troughton.
+Hartnell agrees to leave, but breaks down upon telling his wife Heather the news, stating "I don't want to go".

-The film ends on an epilogue narrative of each of the main real-life figures in the story, before closing on the real Hartnell's speech made at the end of the serial The Dalek Invasion of Earth.
+Hartnell reflects on his history with the programme while preparing to record The Tenth Planet, his final Doctor Who serial in the lead role.
+As recording begins, Hartnell looks across the TARDIS console and acknowledges a brief vision of another actor playing the Doctor decades later.
+(Note: Matt Smith (Eleventh Doctor) in the original 2013 broadcast, and Ncuti Gatwa (Fifteenth Doctor) in the 2023 rebroadcast) The film closes on the real Hartnell's speech from the end of The Dalek Invasion of Earth.